2016 Fast Facts

-- In 2015, 2,475 people were injured as a result of motor vehicle crashes in North Carolina construction, utility and maintenance work zones.
+- As a result of motor vehicle crashes, 3,095 people were injured in construction, utility and maintenance work zones across the state.

 - Speeding and distracted driving account for more than 50 percent of all work zone crashes.

-- In 2015, nearly 80 percent of North Carolina’s reported work zone crashes occurred during dry road conditions.
+- Eighty-eight percent of reported work zone crashes in North Carolina occurred during dry road conditions.

-- Of North Carolina’s reported work zone crashes in 2015, more 71.4 percent occurred during daylight hours.
+- More than 75 percent of reported work zone crashes occurred during daylight hours.

 Source: Traffic Engineering Accident Analysis System/North Carolina Crash Database